duanewood/cloudli/README.md

 [Upload](#fire:upload), [Backup](#fire:backup), [Restore](#fire:restore), [Diff](#fire:diff), [Validate](#fire:validate), [Search](#es:search), [Load Index](#es:load-index), [Reindex](#es:reindex), and more.

-Provides command line functions for administering Google Cloud firestore and Amazon Elasticsearch.
+Provides command line functions for administering Google Cloud Firestore and Amazon Elasticsearch.

 The commands are designed to be scalable by processing in batches where appropriate and controlling concurrency with various constraints.
 The batch delete code from